FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization_matched.md

 ---
 ## Conclusion

-Faced with a larger number of project (URL_TO_INSERT_TERM_5414 https://fairsharing.org/search?recordType=project) s needing FAIRification, it is necessary to establish a process for ranking and prioritizing these project (URL_TO_INSERT_TERM_5415 https://fairsharing.org/search?recordType=project) s.
-The recipe, besides reminding the benefits of making their data FAIR (URL_TO_INSERT_RECORD-ABBREV_5416 https://fairsharing.org/FAIRsharing.WWI10U) , provided suggestions for assisting in establishing a prioritization procedure.
+Faced with a larger number of projects needing FAIRification, it is necessary to establish a process for ranking and prioritizing these projects.
+The recipe, besides reminding the benefits of making their data FAIR (URL_TO_INSERT_RECORD-ABBREV_2582 https://fairsharing.org/FAIRsharing.WWI10U) , provided suggestions for assisting in establishing a prioritization procedure.
-Hence, the aim of the recipe was to provide the readers with a wider perspective of criteria they could use for ordering project (URL_TO_INSERT_TERM_5417 https://fairsharing.org/search?recordType=project) s or datasets for FAIRification and enable them to personalize the ranking of factors based on their needs or requirements.
+Hence, the aim of the recipe was to provide the readers with a wider perspective of criteria they could use for ordering projects or datasets for FAIRification and enable them to personalize the ranking of factors based on their needs or requirements.
 Additionally, it provides the readers with a scorecard template that may be translated and used for their use cases.

 ### What to read next?